-- 1. The co-location of solar panels and commercial crops, known as agrivoltaics, is an advantageous concept for India that has the potential to solve the problem of clean energy production, enable farmers in rural areas to participate in India's growth and progress, while saving valuable and fertile farmland from increasing land pressure. - 2.
+- The co-location of solar panels and commercial crops, known as Agrivoltaics, is a beneficial concept for India that has the potential to: solve the problem of clean energy production; enable rural farmers to participate in India's growth and progress; and save valuable and fertile farmland from increasing land pressure. - 2.
 Currently operating agrivoltaic pilots range from a few kW to several MW of installed capacity, and there are no utility-scale pilots yet.
 Instead, the pilots are focused on further exploration and gathering experience and research. - 3.
 Throughout the report it can be seen that there is a trend towards the development of 3 main types of plant layouts for agrivolatic installations. - a.
-Ground-mounted panels, which allow interspace farming: the space between the two rows of ground-mounted photovoltaic panels.
-The Agrivoltiac site at Cochin airport is currently the most advanced and largest example of this in India. - b.
+Ground-mounted panels, which allow interspace farming.
+The Agrivoltiac site at Cochin airport is currently the most advanced and largest example of this type in India. - b.
 Slightly elevated panels, that allow crops to be grown partially under the panels and in the space between the panels.
 By raising the structures slightly, the space under the panels can be used for shade-loving crops, allowing a slightly higher land use.
-For example, at the CAZRI research site in Jodhpur and at the GIPCL plant near these systems are installed. - c.
+For example, at the CAZRI research site in Jodhpur and at the GIPCL plant near Amrol these systems are installed. - c.
 Fully elevated panels, that allow farming and cultivation with small machinery under all parts of the site.
 Depending on the number of panels installed and the use of additional irrigation, a whole new microclimate can be developed.
 This allows farmers to grow new or higher value crops and diversify their income.
-This type of system is for example also installed at the Agrivoltics site near Parbhani. - d.
+This type of system is also installed at the Agrivoltics site near Parbhani. - d.
 Other notable layouts include: vertically mounted systems or single and multi-axis trackers. - 4.
 Despite a slightly higher panel cost, there is a trend towards increased use of bifacial panels.
-The higher mounting of panels in photovoltaic setups results in increased reflections to the backside of the panels, which only bifacial panels can make use of. - 5.
+Due to the higher mounting structures in agrivoltaic installations, reflections to the back of the panels increase, which only bifacial panels can take advantage of. - 5.
 In most reviewed cases, operation of the solar plant and farming activities are conducted by two different parties.
 By fostering strong collaboration and communication among all involved parties, the potential for miscoordination can be minimized, leading to enhanced operational efficiency and productivity. - 6.
 In existing installations across the country, there is an ongoing effort to accurately assess the balance between the additional costs of accommodating agriculture under solar panels and the corresponding revenue generated from cultivation.
 Developers have identified the cost of building higher structures and effectively cleaning solar panels at greater heights as key considerations.
 This provides an opportunity for further analysis and innovation to optimise these aspects and increase the positive impact of agrivoltaics.